withastro/docs/src/pages/en/guides/cms/wordpress.md

 ### Setting up Credentials

-Your WordPress REST API is available to external requests for data fetching of your posts without authentication by default.
+Your WordPress REST API is available to external requests for data fetching without authentication by default.
 This does not allow users to modify your data or site settings and allows you to use your data in your Astro project without any credentials.

 You may choose to [require authentication](https://developer.wordpress.org/rest-api/frequently-asked-questions/#require-authentication-for-all-requests) if necessary.